 The home page on Skimo left a lot to be desired when we first started.
 More than anything, it didn't clearly explain to new users why they should care about Skimo.
 After two different iterations, we created a design we believe does just that.
 Focus on showing why Skimo Co is better than the competition so people don't bounce to another site.

 The Objective Finder: Helping people ski amazing mountains

 Ski routes in the backcountry are difficult to find.
 In order to get enough information, skiers need to buy outdated guidebooks and search online forums.
-Skimo Co had the idea to create The Objective Finder, a user generated, online guidebook.
+Skimo Co had the idea to create The Objective Finder, a user-generated, online guidebook.
 When we talked to users, we realized that quality information trumped all other design decisions.
 We designed a page focused on giving them information, links to helpful gear, and amazing photography.
-In addition, we advised Skimo to focus on quality over quantity, to help them to be seen as experts by everyone coming to the site.
+In addition, we advised Skimo to focus on quality over quantity, to help them be seen as experts by everyone coming to the site.